Aby (film): Critical response

-In her review for The Times of India ,Deepa Soman rated the film 3.5 out of 5 stars.
+In her review for The Times of India, Deepa Soman rated the film 3.5 out of 5 stars.
 She lauded the crew for brilliant casting, right from the child artiste who plays the little Aby, his parents (Sudheer Karamana and Vineetha Koshy), his friend Kunjoottan played by Aju Varghese and his lady love Anumol by Mareena Michael.
 Overall, this is one of those films with an unconventional underdog as the hero, for whom you would root with tears in your eyes and a smile on your face, and come out of the hall with a wholesome cinematic experience.

-Arathi Kannan of The New Indian Express has written that Aby is the kind of a movie where wishes written on the blue skies are made into a reality with sheer earnestness and persistence.
-She has mentioned that 'Aby's story makes for a scroll that rolls down to read ‘optimism’ in bold, Aby stands true to the inspirational movie genre and strives towards the goal, flitting through serendipitous meetings and the right-person-at-the-right-time situations.
+Arathi Kannan of The New Indian Express has written that Aby is the kind of movie where wishes written on the blue skies are made into a reality with sheer earnestness and persistence.
+She mentioned that "Aby's story makes for a scroll that rolls down to read 'optimism' in bold, Aby stands true to the inspirational movie genre and strives towards the goal, flitting through serendipitous meetings and the right-person-at-the-right-time situations."

-Baradwaj Rangan of Film Companion South wrote " Aby is a WHIMSICAL film.
-Quirky music is slathered on it, like a tour guide who won’t stop jabbering and let you take in the sights yourself.But look past this, and you’ll find charming vignettes woven around a boy who dreams of flying."
+Baradwaj Rangan of Film Companion South wrote "Aby is a whimsical film.
+Quirky music is slathered on it, like a tour guide who won't stop jabbering and let you take in the sights yourself.
+But look past this, and you'll find charming vignettes woven around a boy who dreams of flying."

-Television Rights
+Television rights

-The satellite rights for the movie has been sold to Surya TV.
+The satellite rights for the movie was sold to Surya TV.

 Box office

-The film has completed 25 days in theaters as of 20 March 2017.
+The film completed 25 days in theatres as of 20 March 2017.